Basic Relations

 IsSubset

-a is a subset of b when the interval a starts, during, finishes or equals to the interval b.
+a is a subset of b when interval a is either starts, during, finishes or equals to interval b.

 Condition: (a- >= b-) AND (a+ <= b+)